RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 ```
 venv\Scripts\activate
 ```
-- you'll see `(venv)` show up to the left of your prompt, which says the Virtual Environment is started.
+- You'll see `(venv)` show up to the left of your prompt, which says the Virtual Environment is started.
-	- any time you need to reopen a command prompt to run python commands, you need to start the Virtual Environment again.
+	- Any time you need to reopen a command prompt to run python commands, you need to start the Virtual Environment again.
 - Next, you'll need to install the python dependencies for this project.
 So, type the following command:
 ```
 pip install -r requirements.txt
 ```
 - This will install all of the packages listed in the requirements.txt file which will save you a lot of headache later.
 - That will also install pytorch, which is the library that allows python to communicate with your GPU, but the default version is only installed to work with your CPU.
-- so, next run the following couple of commands to uninstall pytorch and reinstall it with the correct CUDA compatibility:
+- So, next run the following couple of commands to uninstall pytorch and reinstall it with the correct CUDA compatibility:
 ```
 pip uninstall torch torchvision torchaudio
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118